MathieuRA/xapi-cli/README.md

 # XAPI CLI

-This is a command-line interface (CLI) for interacting with the XenServer API (XAPI).
+This is a command-line interface (CLI) for interacting with the Xen API (XAPI).
 It allows you to execute XAPI methods, optionally providing parameters, in a simple interactive manner.

+## TODO

+- [ ] Handle arrow up/down/left/right
+- [ ] Retry if invalid password
+- [ ] Help method that display the helper
+- [ ] Handle args passed in a string. ["opaqueRef:.."] and [opaqueRef:..] should not throw any error
+- [ ] Better display of Success/Error.
+Maybe only show the result in green/red?
+- [ ] Release the V1

 ## Getting Started